 As IT systems become more complicated, the demand for systems management solutions is growing, which means there are a lot of IT management software systems to choose from.
-In putting together this guide to the best system management software on the market in 2020, I’ve taken into account each of the tool’s merits and any major drawbacks, with consideration of general user-friendliness, the range of functionalities included, the quality of the system’s performance, and their value.
+In putting together this guide to the best system management software on the market today, I’ve taken into account each of the tool’s merits and any major drawbacks, with consideration of general user-friendliness, the range of functionalities included, the quality of the system’s performance, and their value.

 What Is Systems Management?

 “Systems management” is a broad umbrella term for several functions contributing to the way a system runs.
 Some organizations include network management within their definition of systems management, while others use the term to refer to the whole IT organization or department.
 Alternatively, some administrators might only use the term in reference to the management of a data center.

 These are some of the key functions of a systems management approach:

 - Distribution of software